-"We got the idea to conduct this study during a coffee-break sharing random stories about what friends had posted on Facebook," psychology researcher Fenne Deters, of the Universitat Berlin, told LiveScience.
+"We got the idea to conduct this study during a coffee-break sharing random stories about what friends had posted on Facebook," psychology researcher Fenne Deters, of the Universitat Berlin, said.

 "Wondering why posting status updates is so popular, we thought that it would be thrilling to study this new form of communication empirically," Deters said.

 Deters and her colleague recruited about 100 undergraduates (all Facebook users) at the University of Arizona.